Females Killed in Action

 For many years I've had one page that dealt with Combat Post Traumatic Stress.
 Then last year I added a page for Active Duty Personnel with the idea that the subjects would be different.
 They are not and the general information of one group pertains to the other!

-So today, 17AUG06, I've combined the two sites under one banner but still offer seperate information.
+So today, 17AUG06, I've combined the two sites under one banner but still offer separate information.
 We all have had exposure to Combat Stress, each of us are handling it in our own way.
 But the services for which we deal with Post Traumatic Stress Disorder are different.

 So, select from the following, based on your current military background: